Vectrex: Legacy

 Since late 1995, there has been a Usenet community of hobbyists writing games for ParaJVE, a Vectrex emulator.
 Its emulation is also a compound of MESS (included in MAME, so RetroArch too via libretro), DVE, lr-vex, Vecx, with a Wii version called VectrexWii.
 Schematics for a "Vectrex Multicart" cartridge is available, allowing several games to be packed on one cartridge.
 There are also several people manufacturing and selling newly made games, some complete as cartridges with packing and overlays in the style of the original commercially released games, others with varying degrees of packaging.

 New hardware has also been developed for the Vectrex in recent years, including a light pen that addressed the limitation of the original version by including buttons that replace the second controller required on the original version, and a daughterboard that addresses the well-known buzz in the system's audio (bypassing the original audio circuitry on the power board in favor of a module installed elsewhere within the cabinet).

 Rebirth

-On May 21, 2025, @VectrexOn, the official handle of Vectrex on X (formerly Twitter), uploaded a post showcasing a new logo designed by David "Papi Geek" Oghia using Adobe Illustrator.
-Then, on July 8, Oghia launched a new project called the "Vectrex Mini," and began discussing it on the "Vectrex fans unite!"
+On May 21, 2025, @VectrexOn, the official handle of Vectrex on X (formerly Twitter), published a post presenting a new logo created by David Oghia.
+On July 8, Oghia announced a new project titled Vectrex Mini and began discussing it with the community on the "Vectrex fans unite!"
 Facebook group.
-He would go on to present the unit at Gamescom in Cologne, Germany, which took place between August 20 and 24.
-The Vectrex Mini, while being approximately half the size of the original Vectrex, is criticized for its 5-inch AMOLED screen, which is unable to faithfully produce vector graphics unlike the original's CRT display.
-Nevertheless, the Mini garnered positive reception at Gamescom.
+The first prototypes of the Vectrex Mini were subsequently presented at several international events, first at Gamescom in Cologne, Germany, then Play Expo in Blackpool (UK), the Portland Retro Gaming Expo (PRGE - US), Paris Games Week (France), and Crash Live Expo in Kenilworth (UK).

+The project officially launched on Kickstarter on November 3, 2025, and concluded on December 2, 2025, raising $1,301,353 from 5,583 backers.
+The Vectrex Mini is a modern half-scale reinterpretation of the original 1982 console, featuring a 5-inch AMOLED screen instead of the original CRT display.

+As of 2026, the Vectrex Mini remains in active development, with delivery scheduled for September 2026.